DLCM: a versatile multi-level solver for heterogeneous multicellular systems: Materials and Methods

 The solver has capacity for both continuous and discrete internal states, respectively: the former are updated by an explicit first order time stepping scheme in user-defined time intervals, and the discrete states are updated using an internal CTMC using Gillespie's direct method \cite{gillespie1976general} with URDME's built-in SSA solver.

 Finally, we describe the methods used to attain the micro-environment quantities defined by \eqref{eq:laplace_quantities} before each event.
-Any dependence on $v^{(m)}$ in the source term is handled explicitly as a fix point iteration, i.e., evaluating the right hand-sides using the current state to evaluate the next state.
-While there are many highly efficient numerical methods to invert the Laplacian to solve for $v^{(m)}$, in the numerical experiments reported here we simply use a direct LU-decomposition of a finite element discretization over $\Omegacomp$.
-We use the same approach for the additional operators required for the elliptic projection of the curvature in \algref{elliptic_proj} and briefly discuss potential improvements to this in \S\ref{sec:discussion}.
+The full numerical pipeline reads: we solve for $v$ using FEM with piecewise linear basis functions over a valid triangulation of the mesh, then use the semi-discrete FV scheme \eqref{eq:rates_migration_explicit} with the discrete pressure $v^{(0)}$ to get the migration rates across the voxel edges (see \figref{curvatureBC} for how the FEM mesh underlies the geometry of voxels in a hexagonal mesh).
+While there are many highly efficient numerical methods to invert the Laplacian to solve for $v^{(m)}$, in the numerical experiment reported here we simply use a direct LU-decomposition of a finite element discretization over $\Omegacomp$.
+We use the same approach for the additional operators required for the elliptic projection of the curvature in \algref{elliptic_proj}, as well as other custom operators highlighted in \S\ref{sec:chemotaxis}.
+Potential improvements here are discussed in \S\ref{sec:discussion}.
+Notably, in the current implementation the mesh of the micro-environment quantities and the cells coincide, which impacts how we impose the pressure drops in \eqref{eq:young-laplace}.
+To maintain a representation of the upwind pressure gradient out of a population, the pressure drop against the environment is set directly on each empty adjacent voxel.
+We assume that the ambient pressure is zero such that the cellular pressure due to surface tension is known at that empty voxel, as indicated in \figref{curvatureBC}.
+Thus, when an empty voxel neighbors two or more cells of different type, we must choose which cell's condition applies for this mesh configuration, and the current implementation selects the first cell type out of all neighboring ones.
+We observe a consequence of the resulting reduction in accuracy in \S\ref{sec:cellsorting}.

 To summarize, the DLCM solver handles population-level events, such as migration, switching phenotype, proliferation, and death in a CTMC according to \eqref{eq:rates_migration} and \eqref{eq:rates_reaction}, respectively.
 Each cell can further be equipped with an internal state that evolves in an internal CTMC according to \eqref{eq:rates_internal}.
 Both CTMCs are sampled from using two distinct SSA solvers.
 System micro-environment quantities are modeled by Laplace equilibria \eqref{eq:laplace_quantities} that may affect the reaction and migration rates of the cell and its internal state dynamics.
 Population pressure may be constrained by the population geometry through surface tension between cells of different type according to \eqref{eq:young-laplace}, estimating the curvature through elliptic projection using \algref{elliptic_proj}.
 The DLCM core simulation routines are currently implemented fully transparently in Matlab.
 The solver objects and their relations are summarized in \tabref{solver_input}.